Chinese Civil War: Communist insurgency (1927–1937)

-This marked the beginning of a ten-year armed struggle, known in mainland China as the "Ten-Year Civil War" (十年内战) which ended with the Xi'an Incident when Chiang Kai-shek was forced to form the Second United Front against invading forces from the Empire of Japan.
-In 1930 the Central Plains War broke out as an internal conflict of the KMT.
-It was launched by Feng Yuxiang, Yan Xishan and Wang Jingwei.
-The attention was turned to root out remaining pockets of Communist activity in a series of five encirclement campaigns.
-The first and second campaigns failed and the third was aborted due to the Mukden Incident.
+This marked the beginning of a ten-year armed struggle, known in mainland China as the "Ten-Year Civil War" (十年内战) which ended with the Xi'an Incident, when Chiang Kai-shek was forced to form the Second United Front against invading forces from the Empire of Japan.
+In 1930, the Central Plains War broke out as an internal conflict of the KMT; launched by Feng Yuxiang, Yan Xishan, and Wang Jingwei.
+The attention was turned to root out remaining pockets of CCP activity in a series of five encirclement campaigns.
+The first and second campaigns failed, and the third was aborted due to the Mukden Incident.
 The fourth campaign (1932–1933) achieved some early successes, but Chiang's armies were badly mauled when they tried to penetrate into the heart of Mao's Soviet Chinese Republic.
-During these campaigns, KMT columns struck swiftly into Communist areas, but were easily engulfed by the vast countryside and were not able to consolidate their foothold.
+During these campaigns, KMT columns struck swiftly into CCP areas, but were easily engulfed by the vast countryside and were not able to consolidate their foothold.

 Finally, in late 1934, Chiang launched a fifth campaign that involved the systematic encirclement of the Jiangxi Soviet region with fortified blockhouses.
 The blockhouse strategy was devised and implemented in part by newly hired Nazi advisors.
 Unlike previous campaigns in which they penetrated deeply in a single strike, this time the KMT troops patiently built blockhouses, each separated by about 5 mi, to surround the Communist areas and cut off their supplies and food sources.